 WHERE TO VISIT

 Sandringham Estate has several events over the summer.
-There’s a café and gift shop, and a dog-friendly country park.
+There’s a café and gift shop, it's great for families and there's a dog-friendly country park.

 Holkham Hall has lots of events and you can get an all-day parking ticket that’s also valid at Holkham beach.

-Houghton Hall is usually quieter than Holkham or Sandringham and has fascinating gardens.
+Houghton Hall is often quieter than Holkham or Sandringham and has fascinating gardens.

-North Norfolk Railway – the famous Poppy Line steam trains run between Sheringham and Holt, daily from April to October.
+North Norfolk Railway – the famous Poppy Line steam trains run between Sheringham and Holt in school holidays and the summer, and is great for youngsters.

 Bircham Windmill is 10 minutes’ drive for a family day out in the summer months.